Modeling Techniques That Improve Performance

 For more information, see Zero-Crossing Detection.

-In the classic workflow, a Simulink model simulates repeatedly for different inputs, boundary conditions, and operating conditions.
-In many situations, these simulations share a common startup phase in which the model transitions from the initial state to another state.
+Often, you run several simulations of the same model for different inputs, boundary conditions, and operating conditions.
+In some situations, these simulations share a common startup phase in which the model transitions from the initial state to another state.
 For example, you can bring an electric motor up to speed before you test various control sequences.